edgexyz/CN_Game_Restriction_bypass/README.md

 ## Usage

-Scripts could be used in combination with [elecV2P](https://github.com/elecV2/elecV2P), [QuantumultX](https://apps.apple.com/us/app/quantumult-x/id1443988620), [Surge](https://nssurge.com), as well as all other mitm proxy clients.
+Scripts could be used in combination with [elecV2P](https://github.com/elecV2/elecV2P), [QuantumultX](https://apps.apple.com/us/app/quantumult-x/id1443988620), [Surge](https://nssurge.com), as well as all other mitm proxy clients that support JS scripts.

 ### QuantumultX rewrite configs